open-telemetry/opentelemetry-specification/specification/collector/README.md

 implement a [Component interface](https://pkg.go.dev/go.opentelemetry.io/collector/component#Component) defined by the OpenTelemetry Collector SIG.

+Components require a unique identfier as a `type` string to be included in an OpenTelemetry Collector.
+It is possible that multiple components use the same identifier, in which case the two components cannot be used simultaneously in a single OpenTelemetry Collector.
+In order to resolve this, the clashing components must use a different identifier.

 ### Compatibility requirements

 A component is defined as compatible with an OpenTelemetry Collector when its dependencies are